sagemath/sagewiki_to_gh-2022-10-10/days87.md

 We are in the process of inviting participants.
 If you would like to attend, fill out [[https://goo.gl/forms/TdoRZDpN0zq5kEZy2|this form]] by '''April 28'''.
-There will also be a registration process for graduate students to attend.

  * Jonathan Bober (University of Bristol)
  * Alyson Deines (Center for Communications Research)